 After setting up the X-SABRE Pro (XSP), the average user will have little need to fiddle with back or underside of the unit, since all of the DAC’s controls are located along the front in a recessed, oblong touch LCD panel.
 From left to right, the XSP features power, input auto scan, USB, I2S, volume up, volume down, optical, coax and AES buttons.
 These functions also can be accessed from the XSP’s remote.
 Like the unit itself, it’s sleek and sturdy.
 Easy access to the XSP’s volume control on both the unit itself and the remote makes it an excellent candidate for those looking for a DAC/preamp for use with a power amp.

 In the center of the oblong touch panel is a small, round screen that displays which input is currently in use, the current file’s format and sample rate, and the unit’s volume.

 More advanced controls can be accessed by pressing the XSP’s power button for two seconds.
-This puts the XSP into setup mode, which allows the user to set the unit to preamp mode (volume control) or DAC mode (fixed output), turn dither on or off, select from seven PCM filters, select the DSD cutoff frequency, turn the jitter reducer on or off, and select from synchronous or asynchronous input modes, among other features.
+This puts the XSP into setup mode, which allows the user to set the unit to preamp mode (volume control) or DAC mode (fixed output), turn dither on or off, select from seven PCM filters, select the DSD cutoff frequency, turn the jitter reducer on or off, and select between synchronous or asynchronous clock settings for the ES9038PRO chip, among other features.